nats-io/stan.go/README.md

 }

 for i := 1; i < 1000; i++ {
-    // If the server is unable to keep up with the publisher, the number of oustanding acks will eventually
+    // If the server is unable to keep up with the publisher, the number of outstanding acks will eventually
     // reach the max and this call will block guid, _ := sc.PublishAsync("foo", []byte("Hello World"), ah)
 }